DeanLemans/deanlemans.github.io/content/00-raw/PKM_structure_ideas.md

 ---

+## my method
+	(only for the 00-raw folder, the rest is site oriented and not PKM focused)

+pinboard for inbox/dump for articles, then filtered/high quality articles/references/snipits in the appropriate folder, high quality articles will go in the clippings folder. and quostes will go in the commonplacebook(same)

+- raw(folder hidden from public site.)
+	- clippings(external reference folder)
+	- dump/fleeting(the inbox)
+	- knowledge?(for atomic/evergreen ideas)
+- projects(could make this ace or para)
+	- areas(same with this)

+learned things will go in the evergreen/references/atomic/zettel folder.(WIP)
+---

 this needs to be for like general structure, so what does vault rules serve? do i wait with writhing notes otherwise i will just have to remove future stuff, no i will keep writhing

 Topic tags vs object tag

 map of content(MOC), are my index folders!, how did i never realised that?

 root of my 00-raw/hidden folder is my inbox folder, but what about the dump folder

 [vault_rules](<../vault_rules.md>)

 ---

-my method
-(only for the 00-raw folder, the rest is site oriented and not PKM focused)

-pinboard for inbox/dump for articles, then filtered/high quality articles/references/snipits in the appropriate folder, high quality articles will go in the clippings folder. and quostes will go in the commonplacebook(same) learned things will go in the evergreen/references/atomic/zettel folder.(WIP)

 ## inspiration